psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 BANKRUPTS.
 John Parker, of St. James's, Westminster, Middlesex, Robert Crowe, and David Tyrie, both of Chads-Row, St. James's, Middlesex, Merchants: To surrender Sept.
 14, 26, and Oct.
 24, at Guildhall, London.
 Attorney, Mr. Daniel, Fenchurch-Stteet.
 ```

-If this is, indeed, the same David Tyrie, it seems he was a creative soul even before his alledged treason.
+But David Tyrie, it seems, was a creative soul.

 ```{admonition} False witnesses, July 1780
 :class: dropdown